Stock events for Omeros Corp. (OMER)

 OMER’s Geographic footprint

-Omeros Corporation is headquartered in Seattle, Washington, United States.
-Its shares are traded on the NASDAQ Global Market in the US, as well as on several European stock exchanges, including Berlin, Munich, Stuttgart, Frankfurt, Dusseldorf, Hamburg, London, and Berne, indicating an international presence for its stock.
+Omeros Corporation is headquartered in Seattle, Washington, United States, and its stock is listed on the NASDAQ exchange.
+Omeros's stock is also traded on several European exchanges, including Munich, Stuttgart, Frankfurt, Dusseldorf, Hamburg, Berne, and the London Stock Exchange.

 OMER Corporate Image Assessment